KerstinLieu/assessment_dir/README.md

 **TO RUN THE CODE:**
-Download raw file DataScience2.ipynb, from assessment_dir directory in GitHub, and open file in JupyterLab from Anaconda Navigator.
+Download zip file of the assessment_dir repository.
+Unzip and move the file into an appropriate location where you are able to and open the DataScience2.ipynb file in JupyterLab from Anaconda Navigator.
 Run code.

-Code to import the necessary libraries are as follows: from Bio import Phylo from Bio.Seq import Seq from Bio import SeqIO from Bio.SeqRecord import SeqRecord from Bio.Phylo.TreeConstruction import DistanceCalculator from Bio.Phylo.TreeConstruction import DistanceTreeCalculator from Bio import AlignIO
+Code to import the necessary libraries are as follows (this is already written in the code): from Bio import Phylo, from Bio.Seq import Seq, from Bio import SeqIO, from Bio.SeqRecord import SeqRecord, from Bio.Phylo.TreeConstruction import DistanceCalculator, from Bio.Phylo.TreeConstruction import DistanceTreeCalculator, from Bio import AlignIO,

 SeqRecord objects were made for the 10 coding sequences along with its corresponding gene name and combined together into one record.